Taking Care Of Yourself After Being Injured By Uninsured Motorists

-Given the number of motorists not giving their full attention to the road, it’s possible for someone who is texting and driving, changing the radio station or even talking on a smartphone with hands-free equipment to cause a distracted driving accident.
+Considering the number of motorists not giving their full attention to the road these days, it’s possible for someone who is texting and driving, changing the radio station or even talking on a smartphone with hands-free equipment to cause a distracted driving accident.
 In that case, if you live in Florida, you typically turn to your own insurance company for help, because it is a “no-fault” state, and suing another driver for compensation can be challenging.

-If you are injured by uninsured motorists, and your own insurance, including your personal injury protection policy, cannot cover your medical bills or other critical needs, you will need representation from experienced personal injury attorneys.
-Kimsey Law Firm, P.A., serving Florida clients for 20 years, is well-versed in Florida insurance laws and the best strategies for delivering the compensation you need to recover after a motor vehicle accident.
+If you are injured by an uninsured motorist and your own insurance, including your personal injury protection (PIP) policy, cannot cover your medical bills or other critical needs, then you will need representation from our experienced personal injury attorney at the Kimsey Law Firm, P.A..
+Serving clients in the state for 30 years, he is well versed in Florida insurance laws and the best strategies for delivering the compensation you need to recover after a motor vehicle accident.

-What Are My Options If I Was Injured By An Uninsured Motorist?
+What Are Your Options If You Were Injured By An Uninsured Motorist?

-In our state, every motorist (except motorcycle owners) is required to carry a minimum of $10,000 in personal injury protection coverage.
-Clients who are hit by uninsured or underinsured motorists have several paths they can travel to receive the compensation they need for medical and economic losses.
+In our state, every motorist (except motorcycle owners) is required to carry a minimum of $10,000 in PIP coverage.
+Clients who are hit by uninsured or underinsured motorists have several paths that they can travel to receive the compensation they need for medical and economic losses.
+These include the following:

 Some proactive ways to protect yourself from this situation in the future include:

-- Consider adding/increasing collision insurance limits on your own policy to ensure your own care is repaired or replaced
+- Consider adding/increasing collision insurance limits on your own policy to ensure that your own care is repaired or replaced.

-Talk To A Lawyer About Uninsured Motorist Claims Today
+Talk To Our Lawyer About Uninsured Motorist Claims Today

-Our firm’s lawyers can guide you through your best options when dealing with an accident caused by an uninsured motorist.
-Call us at 813-867-2179 or email the firm to set up an appointment.
-We serve clients across the Tampa Bay area from our offices in Tampa.
+Our attorney can guide you through your best options when dealing with an accident caused by an uninsured motorist.
+Call us at 813-867-2179 or email the firm to set up an appointment with him.
+He serves clients across the Tampa Bay area from our offices in Tampa.